bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

 ## Basic Command Structure

+The basic structure of `bitmark-cli` commands is:
 ~~~
 bitmark-cli [global-options] command [command-options]
 ~~~

-## Global Options
+### Global Options

-Options listed as long form and their single character abbreviation.
+Global options have both long-form and single character abbreviations:

 -------------------------------  ---------------------------------
-`--verbose|-v`                   This allows the CLI to output additional information
+`--verbose|-v`                   Requests that the CLI output additional information
                                  for each command.
 Most commands will
-                                 output the JSON request and response
-                                 sent to the bitmarkd.
+                                 output the JSON request and the response sent to the bitmarkd.

 `--network|-n NETWORK`           Determines which network the
                                  command will be sent to from these
                                  values:
-                                 * `bitmark` the live network which uses live BTC or LTC to pay for the transactions.
+                                 * `bitmark`, the live network, which uses live BTC or LTC to pay for transactions.
-                                 * `testing` a network for testing newly developed programs, it uses testnet coins to pay for transactions.
+                                 * `testing`, a network for testing newly developed programs, which uses testnet coins to pay for transactions.
-                                 * `local` a special case for running a regression test network on the loopback interface.
+                                 * `local`, a special case for running a regression test network on the loopback interface.

-`--connection|-c NUMBER`         Optionally allows for one of the other
+`--connection|-c NUMBER`         Requests that one of the other
                                  connections listed in the
-                                 configuration file to be used instead
+                                 configuration file be used, instead
                                  of defaulting to the first one.

-`--identity|-i NAME`             Optionally override the default identity to allow
+`--identity|-i NAME`             Overrides the default identity to allow
                                  running commands as another account.
-                                 (See "Identity definition" for more details)
+                                 See "Options: identity" for more details.

-`--password|-p PASSWORD`         This is primarily used for regression testing
+`--password|-p PASSWORD`         Supplies a password, primarily for regeression testing scripts.
+It is
-                                 scripts to supply a password.
-It is not recommended for normal use as the password will be left in the command history or be viewable by a process display command (top, ps, etc.)
+                                 not recommended for normal use, as the password will be left in the command history and be viewable by process
+                                 display commands such as `top` and `ps`.

-`--use-agent|-u EXECUTABLE`      This is the way to access a password
+`--use-agent|-u EXECUTABLE`      Accesses password
                                  stored in a password manager.
-See below.
+See "Options: agent program" for more details.

 `--zero-agent-cache|-z`          Prepends a `--clear` to the argument list of
-                                 the `--use-agent` command to force
+                                 the `--use-agent` command, to force
                                  the password manager to re-prompt for
                                  the password.
 -------------------------------  ---------------------------------

-### Identity definition
+### Options: Identity

-To represent a Bitmark account a short mnemonic **Identity** string is used.

-The identities are stored in the configuration file and contain 3 parts:
+A short mnemonic **identity** string is used to represent each Bitmark account.
+These identities are stored in the configuration file and contain three parts:
-* The password protected private key, used for signing transactions
+* The password-protected private key, used for signing transactions.
-* The public Account Number (a Base58 string), used as the recipient in transfers
+* The public Account Number (a Base58 string), used as the recipient in transfers.
-* A description just to hold some additional text, never sent to blockchain
+* A description for holding additional text, which is never sent to blockchain.

-After initial setup that first identity is normally used to sign all transactions, however it can be overridden by the global `--identity` option.
+After initial setup that first identity is normally used to sign all transactions.
+However, it can be overridden by the global `--identity` option.

-### Options and parameters passed to the agent program:
+### Options: Agent Programs

 The CLI program can use an external program or an executable script to request the password from a password manager.
-The CLI provides a set of parameters that allows this program to determine which password is required, the `cache-id`.
-The other parameters are for display purposes and correspond the the data required by the GNU Privacy Guard password dialog.
+The CLI provides a `cache-id` parameter that allows this program to determine which password is required.
+Other parameters are used for display purposes and correspond to the data required by the GNU Privacy Guard password dialog.

 ~~~
 0:   --clear             = clear any cached password to force reprompt
                            [only if zero-agent-cache option is set]
-1:   --confirm=1         = for additional confirm
+1:   --confirm=1         = for additional confirmation
 2:   cache-id            = "bitmark-cli:password:<IDENTITY>"
 3:   error-message       = ""
 4:   prompt              = "<IDENTITY>"
-5:   description         = descriptive string shows create/transfer operation
+5:   description         = shows create/transfer operation as a descriptive string
 ~~~

-A sample `ask-gpg-agent` script is provided in the bitmarkd source code repository and this can be used to produce a similar script for other password managers.
+A sample `ask-gpg-agent` script is provided in the bitmarkd source code repository; it can be used as a model to create a similar script for other password managers.

-# CLI Command Synopsis
+## CLI Command Synopsis

 -------------  ---------------------------------
-setup          Initialise bitmark-cli configuration file add            Add a new identity to configuration file create         Create one or more new bitmarks transfer       Transfer a bitmark to another account countersign    Countersign a two signature transaction blocktransfer  Transfer a bitmark to another account provenance     List provenance of a bitmark owned          List bitmarks owned
+setup          Initialise bitmark-cli configuration file add            Add a new identity to configuration file create         Create one or more new bitmarks transfer       Transfer a bitmark to another account countersign    Countersign a two-signature transaction blocktransfer  Transfer a bitmark to another account provenance     List provenance of a bitmark owned          List bitmarks owned